German submarine U-672: Design

 German Type VIIC submarines were preceded by the shorter Type VIIB submarines.
 U-672 had a displacement of 769 t when at the surface and 871 t while submerged.
 She had a total length of 67.10 m, a pressure hull length of 50.50 m, a beam of 6.20 m, a height of 9.60 m, and a draught of 4.74 m.
 The submarine was powered by two Germaniawerft F46 four-stroke, six-cylinder supercharged diesel engines producing a total of 2800 to 3200 PS for use while surfaced, two Siemens-Schuckert GU 343/38–8 double-acting electric motors producing a total of 750 PS for use while submerged.
 She had two shafts and two 1.23 m propellers.
 The boat was capable of operating at depths of up to 230 m.

 The submarine had a maximum surface speed of 17.7 kn and a maximum submerged speed of 7.6 kn.
 When submerged, the boat could operate for 80 nmi at 4 kn; when surfaced, she could travel 8500 nmi at 10 kn.
 U-672 was fitted with five 53.3 cm torpedo tubes (four fitted at the bow and one at the stern), fourteen torpedoes, one 8.8 cm SK C/35 naval gun, 220 rounds, and two twin 2 cm C/30 anti-aircraft guns.
 The boat had a complement of between forty-four and sixty.

 Service history

 On the fourth and final war patrol, U-672 was attacked by the British frigate north of Guernsey and heavily damaged on 18 July 1944.
 Forced to surface, the crew abandoned ship and scuttled the U-boat.
 All 52 crew members survived and were picked up the next day by British life-boats.

+New Discovery

+After more than 80 years divers found the location of the submarine U-672 off the devone coast.
+Divers discovered 20 miles off the coast of Salcombe, England, under the depth of almost 70 meters.